 Cut off from other landmasses 80 million years ago, Madagascar is a wonderland of unique species, where playful lemurs swing in the forest canopy, tiny neon-colored chameleons cling to lush ferns, and orchids peek out from the jungle floor.
 From the dense rain forests of Ranomafana to the canyons of Isalo, explore the island with a wildlife expert and get a close-up view of flora and fauna that exist nowhere else in the world.

-Encounter an array of endemic species including the wailing indri lemur, the dancing sifaka, tiny amphibians, and unusual birds.
+Encounter fascinating endemic species with a wildlife biologist, including the wailing indri lemur, the dancing sifaka, tiny amphibians, and unusual birds.

-Visit the field station of primatologist and National Geographic grantee Pat Wright.
+Visit the field station of primatologist and National Geographic grantee Patricia Wright, one of the world’s foremost experts on lemurs.

 Itinerary - 13 Days